vuongducphuong/documentation/content/applications/finance/accounting/payments/multiple.rst

 Pay several bills at once
 =========================

-Odoo offers the possibility of grouping multiple bills' payments into one, facilitating the reconciliation process.
+Leansoft offers the possibility of grouping multiple bills' payments into one, facilitating the reconciliation process.

 .. seealso::